wamdam/backy2/docs/source/quickstart.rst

         backup server.

 ..
+CAUTION:: Parallelism has been tested successfully with PostgreSQL.
+It might
+    not work reliably with other DBMS.

+..
 [1] backy2 uses sha512 which can be configured in ``backy.cfg``. sha512
     is the only recommended checksum, however it's possible to use any other algorithm from python3's hashlib (i.e. ``md5``, ``sha1``, ``sha224``,